cosmos/sdk-tutorials/b9lab-content/3-main-concepts/10-multistore-keepers.md

 }
 ```

-Similarly, if you want to save a game:
+If you want to save a game:

 ```go
 func (k Keeper) SetStoredGame(ctx sdk.Context, storedGame types.StoredGame) {